mhewedy/outbox/outbox/README.md

 ### Usage:

+0. Create table `outbox_messages` from the file `schema.sql`

 1. Annotate your method that contains code that contains network calls with `@Outbox`:
     ```java

     @Slf4j
     @Service
+    @RequiredArgsConstructor
-    public class CalculatorService {
+    public class UseService {

+        private final RestTemplate restTemplate;
+        private final UserRepository userRepository;

+        public void saveUser(UserEntity user) {
+            userRepository.save(user);
+        }

         @Outbox
-        public void add(Integer a1, Point p) {
+        public void syncUser(UserEntity user) {
-            // code that contains network
-            // (call other microservice, send a message to queue, etc ...)
-            // ...
-            log.info("result of add function: {}", a1 + p.x + p.y);
+            Map<?, ?> map = restTemplate.postForObject("https://gorest.co.in/public/v2/users",
+                    user, Map.class);

+            log.info("response from api: {}", map);
         }

-        // .....
     }
     ```
-2. Call this method regulary as if you call any regular spring service:
+2. Call this method regularly as if you call any regular spring service:
     ```java
-    calculatorService.add(1, new CalculatorService.Point(2, 3));
+    @RestController
+    @RequestMapping("/api")
+    @RequiredArgsConstructor
+    public class UserController {

+        private final UseService useService;

+        @Transactional
+        @PostMapping("/users")
+        public void send(@RequestBody UserEntity user) {
+           useService.saveUser(user);
+           useService.syncUser(user);
+        }
+    }
     ```
-   The call will return immediately, saved to `outbox_messages` table, and then a background process will make sure that method is being called (will try to execute the method and log the exception to the database in case of error happens).
+   The call to `useService.syncUser` method will return immediately, saved to `outbox_messages` table, and then a background process will make sure that method is being called (will try to execute the method and log the exception to the database in case of error happens).